 The differential engine of Pehr-Georg and Edvard Scheutz

-The Swede Pehr Georg Scheutz (see biography of Pehr Georg Scheutz) (1785–1873) was a remarkable man.
+The Swede Pehr Georg Scheutz (see biography of Pehr Georg Scheutz) (1785–1873) was a remarkable man—a lawyer, translator, and inventor.
 When he read a description of the differential engine of Babbage in 1834, he decided to build such a machine.
 And, despite of the fact, that he wasn't a mathematician (like Babbage), he was not an engineer, he didn't have money at his disposal, and he lived in a country, which was much behind England in technological point of view, nevertheless he managed to do this.
 He (with his son Edvard) managed to built the first workable differential engine, and first printing calculating machine in the world.

 Scheutz initially learned about Charles Babbage and his machine, when he started to translate several chapters from his very successful book Economy of Machinery and Manufactures, for his Journal för Manufakturer och Hushållning in 1832.
 From this book Scheutz learned also about the technique of computing mathematical tables, using the "method of differences".
 Intrigued by this account in Babbage's Economy, Scheutz discovered a more detailed discussion of Babbage's machine, which appeared in the July 1834 issue in the magazine Edinburgh Review, in which the author of the article "Babbage's calculating engine", the Irish popularizer of science Dionysius Lardner (1793-1859), reviewed a set of seven publications pertaining to the machine, ranging from Babbage's accounts of 1822 and 1823 to the 1829 report by a committee of the Royal Society.
 Lardner not only presented a sketch of several major tables produced over the preceding fifty years, using these to illustrate the difficulty and importance of producing large quantities of error free copies, but also described in relatively non technical fashion, the working of the machine, and Babbage's concept of mechanical notation.

 After familiarizing himself more closely with computational techniques and the construction of the Babbage's difference engine, in the beginning of 1837 Scheutz built by some provisional models in wood, pasteboard and wire, which appeared to prove the point.
 In the summer of the same year, his son Edvard, student in the Technological Institute in Stockholm, asked and was granted his father's permission to enlarge upon the rough model of a difference engine, and produced a metal version.
 By the end of summer, Edvard had made so much progress with his work, that it seemed perfectly feasible to produce a complete engine.
-Edvard's progress pleased his father sufficiently, so on the 3rd of October 1837, he sent a long letter to the Royal Academy of Sciences.
+Edvard's progress pleased his father sufficiently, so on the 3rd October 1837, he sent a long letter to the Royal Academy of Sciences.
 In it he stated that he had discovered a simpler and cheaper design for a difference engine than Babbage had done and offered to build such an improved engine, which inclusive of the stereotype printing unit would be 19 times smaller than Babbage's!
 While Babbage's engine had cost 15,000 pounds in 1829 "and was still unfinished", Scheutz (so he claimed) was able to build an engine for 20,000 riksdaller banco (circa 1,638 pounds) within an estimated time of one to two years at most.
 The Academy refused to support the request because it would cost "too much for a country like Sweden with its limited resources".

 Edvard and his father continued their efforts, despite this initial rejection.
 The work progressed slowly, because of a lack of good instruments and money.
 Edvard continued to tinker on the model, while the older Scheutz tried to get a financial support.
 In 1838 Georg tried to sell the machine in France, but without success.
 By 1840 they had already a five-place machine that would compute one order of differences.
 Within another two years the machine had been increased to compute up to three orders of differences.
 At the beginning of 1843, the printing mechanism was completed.
 With the proper integration of the printing component, in the summer the complete machine model was ready for trial.
 In the same 1843 a commission from the Royal Swedish Academy of Sciences was invited to inspect the machine.
 Following is a part of their statement: